 The clauses and paragraphs of these Terms and Conditions are intended to be read and construed independent of each other.
 If any term, covenant, condition or provision is held by a court of competent jurisdiction to be invalid, void or unenforceable, it is intended that such provision be reduced in scope by the court only to the extent deemed necessary by that court to render the provision reasonable and enforceable and the remainder of the provisions of Terms and Conditions will in no way be affected, impaired or invalidated as a result.

-If the company receives a complaint from a client, the following procedure is to be followed.
+Complaints Procedure: You have the right to make a complaint about our services, our invoicing and the services of any third party subcontractors whom we instruct on your behalf.
+If a complaint is received, the following procedure is to be followed.
 A written acknowledgement is to be sent out within five working days, stating that a full investigation of the complaint will be carried out by Mr Richard Brady and that, where possible, a written response will be given within twenty-one working days.
 Where these timescales cannot be met due to the nature of the complaint or length of investigation time needed, the complainant should be kept informed in writing of this.
 If the complaint is not resolved to the complainant’s satisfaction, the matter is to be passed to the Directors/owner/proprietor or someone who holds a similar senior management position.
 A further written response from the Directors/senior management will then be given within fourteen working days.
-If, after this stage, no resolution is reached, the client is to be offered the opportunity to contact the Funeral Arbitration Scheme (FAS) and will be given the appropriate leaflet and guidance regarding this.
+If, after this stage, no resolution is reached, the client is to be offered the opportunity to contact NAFD Resolve, the independent funeral consumer complaints service, and will be given the appropriate leaflet and guidance regarding this.
 All information regarding a complaint will be handled confidentially and sensitively, informing only those who need to know, and will follow any relevant data protection requirements.
 In every instance, all correspondence – either received or sent – will be copied and retained on file.